openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 ```
 where `<INSTALL_DIR>` is the directory in which the OpenVINO toolkit is installed.

-You are ready to run sample applications.
+Sample applications is now ready to be start.
 To learn about how to run a particular
 sample, read the sample documentation by clicking the sample name in the samples
 list above.

-## See Also
+## Additional Resources
 * [OpenVINO™ Runtime User Guide](openvino_intro.md)